GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 ##### Required by:
 - [Consolidated Appropriations Act](https://www.gpo.gov/fdsys/pkg/PLAW-110publ161/html/PLAW-110publ161.htm) for FY 2008, Division D, Title VI, Section 534
 {{< / box >}}

+{{< law src="https://www.gpo.gov/fdsys/pkg/PLAW-110publ161/html/PLAW-110publ161.htm" name="Consolidated Appropriations Act" >}}
+Sec.
+534. NOTE: 5 USC app.
+6 note.
+The Departments, agencies, and commissions funded under this Act, shall establish and maintain on the homepages of their Internet websites--

+- (1) a direct link to the Internet websites of their Offices of Inspectors General; and
+- (2) a mechanism on the Offices of Inspectors General website by which individuals may anonymously report cases of waste, fraud, or abuse with respect to those Departments, agencies, and commissions.
+{{< / law >}}

 ## Budget and Performance Reports